joerickard/ds-hw/stat_test/README.md

-Unlike the language modeling assignment, you'll need to keep track of how many bigrams *end* with a particular word, and you'll ignore words and bigrams that occur too infrequently (cases where the chi-square test does not apply).
+Unlike the language modeling assignment, you'll need to keep track of how many bigrams *end* with a particular word, and you'll ignore words and bigrams that occur too infrequently (cases where the chi-square test does not apply, <5).
 These parameters are provided and set by the constructor of the BigramFinder class.
 Make sure your code obeys these parameters.